Ascension (Don't Ever Wonder): Critical reception

-Christopher A. Daniel from Albumism stated that the song "keeps the groove in motion".
-AllMusic editor Stephen Cook picked it as one of the highlights from Maxwell's Urban Hang Suite.
-Daryl Easlea for BBC said that it "was the rightful hit single".
-Larry Flick from Billboard wrote that it continues to revisit the classic soul ground first mined by legends like Marvin Gaye and Smokey Robinson.
-He noted that "cruising at a chilled midtempo pace, Maxwell flexes his voice to falsetto heights while also displaying a rich lower register that's so sexy.
+Larry Flick from Billboard wrote that the song continues to revisit the classic soul ground first mined by legends like Marvin Gaye and Smokey Robinson.
+He remarked, "Cruising at a chilled midtempo pace, Maxwell flexes his voice to falsetto heights while also displaying a rich lower register that's so sexy.
 Wrap in a rubbery bassline and jiggly funk guitars and you have a tasty single".
-Monyca D. Coleman from Indianapolis Recorder deemed it as "brilliant".
-Pan-European magazine Music & Media stated that "it won't take long for the world to discover the Next Big Thing In Soul Music.
+Monyca D. Coleman from Indianapolis Recorder praised it as "brilliant".
+Pan-European magazine Music & Media stated, "It won't take long for the world to discover the Next Big Thing In Soul Music.
 Maxwell is quickly capturing hearts all over the world.
 He even got TAFKAP to do the sound of his recent Paris show.
 He oozes charisma and he has the musical clout to back it up.
 He glides his way through this mid-tempo smoothie with a delicious deep bass and wah wah guitars."

-A reviewer from Music Week rated it three out of five, describing it as a "dreamy soul offering", that "could see him making inroads into the charts."
-Damien Mendis from the magazine's RM Dance Update praised the track, writing, "The class just oozes out of the speakers.
-He lays down sophisticated soul that will have purists gagging at the first four bars."
-He added, "So good it hurts."
+A reviewer from Music Week gave it three out of five, describing it as a "dreamy soul offering", that "could see him making inroads into the charts."
 Bob Jones from Muzik said it is "the next best thing since soul was invented.
 Awesome, truly awesome!"
 Malaysian newspaper New Straits Times commented, "Forget about Viagra, this is the real thing!
-If ethereal tracks like Ascension, Whenever, Wherever and ...Til The Cops Keep Knockin' don't raise body temperatures, you're in serious "shagadelic" trouble my friend.
+If ethereal tracks like "Ascension", "Whenever, Wherever" and "...Til the Cops Keep Knockin'" don't raise body temperatures, you're in serious "shagadelic" trouble my friend.
 Lights off, stimulus on!"
+Damien Mendis from the RM Dance Update praised the track, writing, "The class just oozes out of the speakers.
+He lays down sophisticated soul that will have purists gagging at the first four bars."
+He added, "So good it hurts."
 San Antonio Express-News described it as "slinky".
 A writer for Vibe called it a "smooth" and "slow" track, with a "sultry mood".